21cmfast/21cmFAST/docs/updates_from_v3.rst

 activated with the flag ``HALO_STOCHASTICITY`` and serves as a faster replacement to the previous excursion-set halo finder, with greatly increased functionality.
 Halos are sampled in a backward time-loop in each run before the main IGM calculations start.
-Halo catlogues can be found in the :class:`HaloField` (Initial Lagrangian) and :class:`PerturbHaloField` (Final Eulerian) classes.
+Halo catlogues can be found in the :class:`HaloCatalog` (Initial Lagrangian) and :class:`PerturbHaloCatalog` (Final Eulerian) classes.
 Each catalogue contains the coordinates and masses of each halo, as well as the correlated RNG used to determine their galaxy properties.
 Converting from the RNG to the properties can be done with :func:`py21cmfast.wrapper.cfuncs.convert_halo_properties`.
 Galaxy properties are not